2.4 C

 This charming church, with its rich history and serene atmosphere, offers a unique glimpse into the spiritual heritage of the city while providing a small but peaceful retreat from the urban hustle and bustle.

-Sabbatsberg Church: A Brief History
+Sabbatsberg Church: A brief history

 Sabbatsberg Church stands as Stockholm’s oldest preserved wooden church, bearing witness to Norrmalm’s rich history.
 Nestled in the Sabbatsberg area, this yellow-painted wooden structure was originally erected in 1717 as a residence, later known as Sabbatsberg’s manor house.